Fast fashion does fast homeware

 Affordability plays a major role.
 ‘Buy cheap, buy twice’ applies to fashion, but what about homeware?
 We’re increasingly urged to consider overproduction’s environmental impact and its toll on low-wage workers’ lives.
 A throwaway culture fosters overproduction, given our immense choices in the UK.

 Many smaller brands and artisans plan stock based on predictions.
 Another solution: pre-orders, where production aligns with demand, mitigating overproduction.
 While spending more with smaller brands isn’t always feasible, these brands offer handmade, fairly paid work.
 Striking a balance with 50% from large brands and 50% from small can start levelling the field in our homes.

 What are the options?

-Platforms such as Instagram and Etsy allow smaller brands to connect with larger audiences and go direct to consumers without the need for a storefront, an outlay which feels risky at the best of times.
+Platforms such as Instagram and Etsy allow smaller brands to connect with larger audiences and go direct to consumers without the need for a storefront, an outlay that feels risky at the best of times.
 The Covid pandemic has driven us to shop online.
 Social media has created an opportunity for brands to share their values with their customers in an unprecedented way.
-Reformation, a “conscious” fashion brand from the US prides itself on its ethical production but complaints of racism from staff allow us to see who the brand really is.
+Reformation, a “conscious” fashion brand from the US prides itself on its ethical production but complaints of racism from staff allow us to see who the brand is.
 Ethicallism must extend to each aspect of a brand or it is meaningless.

-Shopping for pleasure as opposed to trend means that we buy with heart. and will be less inclined to throw those items away.
+Shopping for pleasure as opposed to trends means that we buy with heart. and will be less inclined to throw those items away.
 The act of hunting down second-hand furniture has sweet satisfaction for finding something unique and affordable and you can also customise furniture to blend into your home by changing legs, handles etc.